kust1q/github-activity/README.md

 ## Description

-Second roadmap backend project, CLI
+A CLI util to show GitHub activity

 ## Usage